 There is a lot of good fishing on the beaches of Brighton.
 During the summer months, the level of tourism can, unfortunately, make it very hard to find a spot.
-Late evening, early morning, and night time fishing is usually no problem and recommended during the summer.
-Seaford beach is a local night time summer favorite and it has free parking.
+Late evening, early morning and nighttime fishing is usually no problem and is recommended during the summer.
+Seaford beach is a local nighttime summer favourite and it has free parking.

 It is, of course, possible to fish right next to the Palace Pier.
 The piers structure gives shelter to many fish and there are good catches possible on both sides of the pier structure.

 The beaches yield catches all year round.
 Even during the leaner autumn and spring when the population of fish near the beaches change.
 Bottom feeding fish like flounder are available in spring and in autumn there are still mackerel and bass to be had.
 Climate change is evident, the same as everywhere in the UK, with more summer fish staying later in the season.